 Best unlimited NBN 50 plans with no contract

-If you’d prefer to avoid promotional pricing, SpinTel has an unlimited NBN 50 plan at $64.95 per month.
+If you want to avoid timed discounts, SpinTel is a solid choice with an NBN 50 plan available for $64.95 per month.

-If you’re looking for faster evening speeds, you may want to consider iiNet. iiNet reports typical evening speeds of 46.7Mbps on NBN 50 plans, making it the fastest major provider on this speed tier. iiNet’s NBN 50 plans are billed at $74.99 per month.
+If you want better evening speeds, you may want to consider iiNet. iiNet reports typical evening speeds of 48Mbps on NBN 50 plans, making it the second fastest major provider on this speed tier.
+Telstra is faster, but more expensive and has an early exit fee. iiNet’s NBN 50 plans are billed at $74.99 per month.

 Best unlimited NBN 100 plans with no contract

-If you’re looking to save money, Tangerine is once again your cheapest option for a contract-free NBN 100 plan.
+If you’re hoping to bag a bargain, Tangerine is your cheapest option for a contract-free NBN 100 plan.
 You’ll pay $74.90 per month for your first six months, and $89.90 per month thereafter.

-Not to be left out, Vodafone has a promotional discount too.
+Vodafone is also part of the promo game.
 You’ll pay $85 per month for your first six months, and $95 per month thereafter.
 If you’re already a Vodafone mobile customer, you can save further by bundling your services.
 Vodafone will cut 5% from your total bill for each postpaid service you have on your account after the first, up to a maximum of 20%.

-It is however worth noting that Vodafone recently dropped its evening speed guidance for NBN 100 plans from 84Mbps to 80Mbps.
-This puts Vodafone on the lower side of the evening speed spectrum, so the main reason you’d consider getting a Vodafone NBN plan is if you’ve got other services to bundle with.
+Vodafone only reports typical evening speeds of 80Mbps, which puts it on the slower side of the speed spectrum.
+This means the main reason you’d consider getting a Vodafone NBN plan is if you’ve got other services to bundle with.

-At this stage, 70% of HFC premises can support NBN 250 plans.
+At this stage, all FTTP premises and 70% of HFC premises can support NBN 250 plans.
 NBN Co intends to upgrade the HFC portion of the network to ensure all customers can get an NBN 250 plan by June next year.

 Best NBN 1000 plans with no contract